 Cross-sell: The objective of the Cross-sell is offering complementary products during the checkout.
 You heard it right.
 When people go to the cart to check out the Cross-sell allows them to see more products to insert into the cart. ⬆️

 You have known it earlier in this post how to configure a WooCommerce store.
 Although the discussion was elaborate, there are a ton of other options to personalize.
 And, you will get all of them in the WooCommerce tab.

 Here, you can play with a myriad of features from viewing orders and reports to setting coupons and discounts.
 We’ll try not to reiterate the process we have explained before.
-Hence, we’ll focus only those aspects left untouched. ⬆️
+Hence, we’ll focus only on those aspects left untouched. ⬆️

 From all the dropdown items, Orders come first.
 It indicates how many purchases are occurring in your store.

 If you sell digital products such as plugins or downloadable files, there’s nothing to do here.
-You can only view then how many copies have downloaded and how much you have earned.
+You can only view then how many copies have been downloaded and how much you have earned.

 On the other hand, if your store offers physical goods, then you have things to do here.
 One important thing, first of all, you have to do is ship that product.

 Also, you can see the status of your order as completed, processing, and many more. ⬆️